jacksonpan0/TFT-Tool/README.md

 # TFT Tool
 TFT Tool by **Jackson Pan**

 A web application that allows users to view the top 15 performing TFT comps from games played in Plat+.
-The comps displayed are pulled from the past two days and utilizes clustering methods to avoid survivorship bias.
+The comps displayed are pulled from the past two days and utilize clustering methods to avoid survivorship bias.

 # Screenshots
 <p align="center"></p>